 Window displays can catch the eye, and encourage customers to venture inside the store.
 They also promote the idea that your business is successful, fashionable and popular; it conveys whatever ethos the retail outlet has embraced.

 Whilst it may seem like an impossible task, with a few well-placed and original ideas, the visual display for any shop can compete with the big boys.
-If the window can tell a relatable story in a ten second glance, it can effect passers-by and really get into their heads.
+If the window can tell a relatable story in a ten-second glance, it can affect passers-by and really get into their heads.
 Make the mistake of designing the shop window to be full of clutter, or too samey, and it runs the risk of blending in with the rest of the high-street or being ignored entirely.

 It is essential for any shop to create a relatable brand message to the customers it wants to attract.
 This can be done by creating a theme; focusing on the correct angle can create a relationship between customers and the window, and will be able to compete with those mega-expensive shop fronts.